HL7/fhir-medmorph/input/pagecontent/provisioning.md

 #### APIs

-The APIs that can be used to create, update, retrieve, and search for Knowledge Artifacts is specified [Specification Bundle profile](StructureDefinition-us-ph-specification-bundle.html) page.
+The APIs that can be used to retrieve the Knowledge Artifacts is specified on [Specification Bundle profile](StructureDefinition-us-ph-specification-bundle.html) page.
+The APIs to create and update the resources related to the Knowledge Artifacts are specified in the [Knowledge Artifact Repository Capability Statement](CapabilityStatement-medmorph-knowledge-artifact-repository.html)

 #### Notifications of Changes in Knowledge Artifacts